nickjwhite/diogenes/README.md

-Creating the Diogenes icons for various platforms requires a number of external programs that can be installed with the `librsvg`, `libicns` and `icoutils` packages on Linux or via Homebrew on OS X.  These, and a few other files, need to be assembled before Diogenes can be run.
+Creating the Diogenes icons for various platforms requires a number of external programs that can be installed with the `librsvg`, `libicns` and `icoutils` packages on Linux or via Homebrew on OS X.  Building the Windows app also requires `wine`, which can be installed in the same way.

+A few other files need to be assembled before Diogenes can be run.
 To do that run this command:

     make